Ender108/Morning-Star/README.md

 Downloading and installing Morning Star can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
 Without Premium, you will need to manually click the **Slow Download** button for each mod.

-To install Morning Star, complete the following steps.
+To install Morning Star, complete the following steps:

  1. Open Wabbajack and click `Browse lists`
  2. Pick the **Skyrim Special Edition** option from the game filter drop-down box (or use the search bar to find the modlist).